Oxeltech

 1. Calculate FIT for all components in the system.

-4. Assign safety channels to safety functions.
+1. Assign safety blocks to safety functions.

-8. Assess the performance level using DCavg and PFh values.
+1. Assess the performance level using DCavg and PFh values.

 Leave a Reply